vpa1977/java-rockcraft-plugins/examples/maven/shaded-jar-sample/README.md

 # Introduction

 This sample deploys a shaded jar into the rock container.
+It uses the default configuration of `rockcraft-maven-plugin` and overrides `createService` property to disable the startup service.

 # Building